chakibo004/Volund_FrontEnd/README.md

 Error Handling

-    The app provides feedback on invalid input (e.g., incorrect latitude or longitude) and API call failures.
+    Invalid Input: The app provides feedback on incorrect latitude or longitude values.
+    API Call Failures: Errors in API calls are handled with appropriate messages.

 API Endpoints